 "Just notice your breath, the sensation of your air coming in, going out," says Christa Turksma, a Dutch woman dressed all in white with silver-white hair.
 She's one of the co-founders of Cultivating Awareness and Resilience for Educators, or CARE for Teachers.

 For the past nine years at this annual five-day summer retreat, and now within schools, CARE for Teachers teaches what's called mindfulness: calming the body and mind through breathing and movement, and using insights from psychology to better regulate your emotions.

 They do a series of role-playing activities to practice listening and conducting difficult conversations with a boss, fellow teacher, parent or student.
-It's the first mindfulness program to be studied with funding from the U.S. Department of Education — and aimed at teachers, not directly at students.
+It's the first mindfulness program to be partially funded by the U.S. Department of Education — and aimed at teachers, not directly at students.

 Teaching is inherently a stressful occupation, and by many accounts, it's getting more so.
 Students bring the effects of poverty and trauma into the classroom.
 Administrators lay on the pressure to meet ever-changing standards.
 In the last few years, teacher job satisfactionhas reportedly plummeted to a 25-year low, and turnover is high — almost 50 percent for new teachers.

 Patricia Jennings isn't necessarily out to change all these factors.
 Instead, she aims to help teachers become the change they wish to see in the world.